inferno-framework/inferno-framework.github.io/docs/getting-started/index.md

 We encourage beginners to visit the
-[Test Kit Authoring Tutorial](https://github.com/inferno-training/inferno-tutorial/wiki) that walks you through creating a basic set of tests for server that target a common Implementation Guide.
+[Test Kit Authoring Tutorial](https://github.com/inferno-training/inferno-tutorial/wiki) that walks you through creating a basic set of tests for servers that target a common Implementation Guide.

 Tests can be developed either with a local Ruby installation or by using Docker.